jenkinsci/templating-engine-plugin/docs/tutorials/step-alias/index.md

 ## Tutorial Prerequisites

-This tutorial assumes a Jenkins instance is available that is already configured with a [library source](../../concepts/library-development/library-source.md).
+This tutorial assumes a Jenkins instance is available that's already configured with a [library source](../../concepts/library-development/library-source.md).

-If this is not the case, complete the [local development tutorial](../local-development/index.md) before proceeding.
+If this isn't the case, complete the [local development tutorial](../local-development/index.md) before proceeding.

 ## Create the Library